 Even when using natural products it is important to proceed with caution.
 Only use bergamot oil externally, and only after properly diluting with a carrier oil.
 The most common carrier oils are coconut, jojoba, rosehip, and grapeseed oil.
 Mix one liquid ounce (or 30mL) for every two to three drops of essential oil.
 If suffering from underlying conditions remember to talk with a medical professional first, to ensure there are no potential reactions.
 Keep away from pets and small children.

 Bergamot oil not only smells brilliant, but it is also versatile in terms of the products it can be used in.
 Furthermore, the potential benefits it holds in regards to skin and hair care have thrown this oil into the spotlight in the beauty and cosmetic industries.
 At VINEVIDA we offer bulk bergamot essential oil to manufacturers of perfumes, cosmetics, candles, and more.
-Call us today to find out more about our free shipping and competitive rates on wholesale essential oils.
+Call us today to find out more about our shipping and competitive rates on wholesale essential oils.